nubenetes/awesome-kubernetes/docs/gitops.md

 ### HashiCorp Waypoint
 - [waypointproject.io](https://www.waypointproject.io/) Waypoint provides a modern workflow to build, deploy, and release across platforms.
 Waypoint uses a single configuration file and common workflow to manage and observe deployments across platforms such as Kubernetes, Nomad, EC2, Google Cloud Run, and more.
 - [hashicorp.com: Using Waypoint Runners To Enable GitOps Workflows](https://www.hashicorp.com/blog/using-waypoint-runners-to-enable-gitops-workflows) Waypoint runners perform builds, deployments, poll for Git repository changes, and allow deployments for any platform.

+### Weave GitOps
+- [Weave GitOps Enterprise](https://www.weave.works/product/gitops-enterprise/) Weave GitOps Enterprise is a continuous operations product that makes it easy to deploy and manage Kubernetes clusters and applications in any environment.
+With a single management console that lets you operate clusters running anywhere, in the public cloud, on the edge or in any hybrid scenario.
+Strong multi-tenancy can accelerate app delivery by providing developers with self-serve isolated workload namespaces across environments.

 ## GitOps Frameworks
 - [dzone: Why Now Is the Time for the Spring Boot of Infrastructure Automation 🌟](https://dzone.com/articles/why-now-is-the-time-for-the-spring-boot-of-infrast) Application teams move fast using frameworks built to boost developer productivity.
 Learn how a productivity framework can help your DevOps initiative succeed.